DrVoyager/SplitInference/README.md

 - **Robust enclave-based key management:** Each app negotiates a unique encryption key with an Enclave using remote attestation, establishing per-app secure channels to enclaves.
 - **Native & Hybrid Implementations on Keystone:** We implemented native (C/C++) and hybrid (Python + enclave C/C++) versions for MobileNetV1 and MobileViT models within the Keystone RISC‑V multi‑enclave TEE.
 - **Strong performance:** Experimental evaluation shows inference overheads in the range of 27%–430%, significantly better than 142%–577% seen in prior work.
-- **Python-friendly:** The hybrid split inference architecture supports PyTorch and NumPy within the enclave, enabling seamless deployment of a wide range of ODML models implemented in Python.
+- **Generalized Solution:** The hybrid split inference architecture supports PyTorch and NumPy within the enclave, enabling seamless deployment of a wide range of ODML models implemented in Python.
 - **Peer-reviewed:** The prototype work received the **Best Paper Award** at FMEC 2025.

 ---